Erasmus Field

 Erasmus Field saw one awful baseball tragedy.
 On June 28, 1936, during a semipro game, Harry Kronenberg was hit in the head by a pitch and fell to the ground.
 He finished the game after taking some water, but was rushed to hospital during the night and did not survive.

-Sid Luckman Field today
+Sid Luckman Field around 2006

-Overhead photo taken from Google Maps
+Aerial photo taken from Bing Maps

 Many thanks to Alan F. Stein of the Erasmus Hall Alumni Association for his help with this page.